bebo-exe/packet-capturer/documantation/side_notes.md

 * is it possible to configure npcap' BPF filter to match how lipcap handles it on linux, or is it a fundamental limitation of npcap on windows that cannot be overcome with configuration? #important question for finding a solution for the issue with missing packets on windows.
 * or maybe configure npcap to match how it works for version2, since version2 works correctly on windows, it may be possible to configure npcap in a similar way to how it is configured for version2 to achieve the same results and capture all packets correctly. #important question for finding a solution for the issue with missing packets on windows.
 * more accurately, the filter is probably not applied properly at the capture level where npcap expects it, and the filter string is not actually reaching sniff() the same way as version2, which is why it is not capturing all packets correctly. #important note for troubleshooting and finding a solution for the issue with missing packets on windows.
+- [fixed] protocols arent correctly classified. after fixing the capture issue, it was found out that the protocol classification logic was also flawed and needed to be fixed to correctly classify packets based on their actual protocol types rather than just relying on the presence of certain layers or fields in the packet structure. #important note for troubleshooting and finding a solution for the issue with missing packets on windows.
 - [fixed] once going to the broswer after starting app.py, this message is contuined to be printed in the powershell:
     ```INFO:werkzeug:127.0.0.1 - - [22/Apr/2026 17:53:59] "GET /api/stats HTTP/1.1" 200 -``` which can be annoying, but it is just the flask server logging the request to the /api/stats endpoint, which is expected behavior when the browser makes a request to that endpoint to fetch the stats data. (can it be disabled? maybe, but it is not a critical issue and can be ignored for now) #ingnorable/ minor issue